Maratha quota law: No ‘extraordinary situation’ shown by Maharashtra to go beyond 50% ceiling, says SC

 The court said that it raises a “substantial question of law” on interpretation of Articles 338-B and 342-A, inserted by Constitution (102nd Amendment) Act, 2018.

-The 102nd amendment deals with constitutional status of the National Commission for Backward Classes.
-Article 338B deals with the structure, duties and powers of the Commission, while 342-A speaks about power of the President to notify a class as Socially and Educationally Back-ward (SEBC) and the power of Par-liament to alter central SEBC list.
+The 102nd amendment deals with the constitutional status of the National Commission for Backward Classes.
+Article 338B deals with the structure, duties and powers of the Commission while 342-A speaks about the power of the President to notify a class as Socially and Educationally Backward (SEBC) and the power of Parliament to alter the central SEBC list.

-The SC said, “We find force in the submissions made on behalf of the Respondents relating to the Constitution (102nd Amend-ment) Act, 2018”.
-It pointed out that the petitioners had argued before HC that after the amendment, “the State Legislature has been denuded” of power to declare a particular class to be SEBC but this was rejected.
+The SC said “we find force in the submissions made on behalf of the Respondents relating to the Constitution (102nd Amendment) Act, 2018”.

+The court pointed out that the petitioners had argued before the HC that after the amendment, “the State Legislature has been denuded” of the power to declare a particular class to be SEBC but this was rejected.

-On the argument that the 50 per cent rule had to be settled, it said “undoubtedly this Court in Indra Sawhney (case)… held that reservations… should not exceed 50 per cent except in certain extraordinary situations” and “that extreme caution has to be exercised and a special case must be made out for…”
+On the argument that the 50 per cent rule had to be settled, it said “undoubtedly this Court in Indra Sawhney… held that reservations… should not exceed 50 per cent except in certain extraordinary situations” and “that extreme caution has to be exercised and a special case must be made out for…” this.

-The 50 per cent ceiling was re-affirmed in the 2006 decision in M. Nagaraj vs Union of India, it said.
-It said that “as the question… has already been decided by this court, it cannot be said that any substantial question of law as to the interpretation of the Constitution arises in this case”.
+The 50 per cent ceiling was re-affirmed in the 2006 decision in M. Nagaraj vs Union of India, it said, adding “as the question… has already been decided by this Court, it cannot be said that any substantial question of law as to the interpretation of the Constitution arises in this case”.

-On departure being allowed from 50% ceiling, it said this “can be made in certain situations”.
+On departure being allowed from 50 per cent ceiling, it said this “can be made in certain situations.
+People living in far flung and remote areas not being in the mainstream of national life should be treated in a different way.
+In view of the conditions peculiar to them they are entitled to be given relaxation.”

+Applying the law laid down in Indira Sawhney case to the Maharashtra law, it said the “Maratha community which comprises of 30 per cent of the population in the State of Maharashtra cannot be compared to marginalized sections of the society living in far flung and remote areas.
+The State has failed to make out a special case… Neither has any caution been exercised…”

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines